 Net Assets Without Donor Restrictions generally result from unrestricted contributions, grants, unrealized and realized gains and losses, and interest and dividends from investing in income-producing assets, less the expenses incurred in making grants, raising contributions, and performing administrative functions.
 Net assets Without Donor Restrictions are those whose use by the Foundation is not subject to any donor-imposed stipulations.
 The Board is free to designate certain portions of its funds for certain activities; however, these are included among net assets Without Donor Restrictions since they are not bound by restrictions imposed by a donor.
-The Foundation had no board designated net assets as of June 30, 2022.
+The Foundation had no board designated net assets as of June 30, 2023 and 2022, respectively.

 Net assets With Donor Restrictions are those whose use by the Foundation is subject to donor-imposed stipulations that either expire by passage of time or can be fulfilled and removed by actions of the Foundation pursuant to those stipulations.
 When these restrictions are met, net assets With Donor Restrictions are reclassified to net assets Without Donor Restrictions and reported in the statement of activities as net assets released from restrictions.
-Income from these assets can be classified as net assets
+Income from these assets can be classified as net assets Without Donor Restrictions or net assets With Donor Restrictions based on donor stipulations.